tomordonez/luzocho/README.md

 4. Activate the env `conda activate luzocho`
 5. From the terminal `python -m readinglist`

+Note that if a conda environment named `luzocho` already exists in your system.
+You would need to modify the `environment.yml` file.
+On the first line that says `name: luzocho`, change the name to something else.
+Then activate that environment.

 **From PyCharm**

 1. Open cloned repo